JohnOnSoftware/forge-bim360.project.setup-postman.collection/README.md

 [![License](https://img.shields.io/:license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

 This folder contains a Postman Collection to setup BIM360 project, it provides the functionalities as follow:
-1. Create BIM360 Project.
+1. Create a couple of BIM360 Projects from scratch or template project.
 2. Activate Project services by adding project service admin.
-3. Add users to document management and project administration module.
+3. Import users to document management and project administration module.
 ![Collection](Img/collection.png)

 ## Demonstration